Save the Internet – Our democracy depends on it. We urge you to learn more about Net Neutrality by clicking “Save The Internet”.

 Our computers have become the most used item in our home.
 When we log on we assume we’ll be able to access any Web site — without restrictions except for the occasional user name and password requirement.
 We’ve come to depend upon and regularly use features like online videos, podcasts, search capability, and email.

 Occasionally, when we experience technical problems like an unusually slow connection, or if our system locks up, I wonder if the powers that be are somehow sabotaging us.
-Heck, we’ve published three articles this week on Vincent Bugliosi’s assertion that the president of the United States should be prosecuted for murder as soon as he leaves office.
-In lots of countries making an assertion like that could get you arrested, but in the United States, we can say it and repeat it as many times as we like.
-We can even begin a movement to make it happen.
+Heck, with the information we’ve shared about the NSA, it would surprise me if they are keeping track.
+But in lots of countries making an assertion like that could get you arrested, but in the United States, we can say it and repeat it as many times as we like.
+We can even begin a movement to curtail the activitis of the NSA.
 This kind of freedom is one of the things that makes this country great and keeps it strong.
 But these freedoms are not endorsed by everyone nor are they exercised by everyone.

 According to Save The Internet.com, “The network owners say they want a “tiered” Internet.
 If you pay to get in the top tier, your site and your service will run fast.
 If you don’t, you’ll be in the slow lane.”